JosephMeghanath/apptuit-py/README.md

     - `prometheus`: Will set the sanitize mode to prometheus, which will replace all the invalid characters with `_`.
 Valid characters in this mode are ASCII letters, digits and `_`, anything else is considered invalid.
-- `token`: Is your Apptuit token
-- `registry`: Is an instance of MetricsRegistry (explained more in Reporter section)
-- `reporting_interval`: Number of seconds to wait before reporing again
-- `tags`: These tags apply to all the metrics reported through this reporter.
-- `collect_process_metrics`: Is a boolean value which will enable or disable collection of various process metrics like (Resource, GC, and Thread).
-If it is `True` then process metrics will be collected. various process metrics are.

 #### Configuration